 The closer to the lava, the hotter it became under the soles, and the upper layer was more fragile.
 Near the lava is very hot.
 This heat is fascinating.
 You can watch for a long time how it flows from one place to another.

 It is curious that Big Island consists of two parts.
 They are completely different from each other.
-Kilauea Volcano sends gunpowder and hot wind to the southern and western part of the island – the coast where the city of Kona is located.
+Kilauea Volcano sends gunpowder and hot wind to the southern and western parts of the island – the coast where the city of Kona is located.
 The so-called Kona Coast.

 Therefore, there is a scorched soil and a dry climate.
 On the rich volcanic soil ocean creatures feed.
 Going a little south of Kona, you find yourself in the famous bay of Captain Cook Bay where many goldfish live.